 - Judges of the United States, a US magistrate judge residing in this state pursuant to federal law, a clergyman who are not ordained, and non-resident Justices of the Peace, ministers and Jewish Rabbis, after being licensed by the Secretary of State.

 We are happy to offer wedding ceremonies here at City Hall for couples who would simply like to exchange vows.
-A Justice of the Peace is available Monday through Friday from 8:00 a.m. to 4:00 p.m.
+A Justice of the Peace is available Monday through Friday from 8:30 a.m. to 3:00 p.m.
 We can provide customers with a marriage license, a Justice of the Peace, and a certified copy of your marriage certificate before leaving City Hall.
-The cost is $50 for the license, $85 for the Justice of the Peace, and $15 for one copy of your marriage certificate.
-It is recommended that you call ahead (603) 624-6455 to schedule an available time.
+The cost is $50 for the license, $135 for the Justice of the Peace, and $15 for one copy of your marriage certificate.
 Our ceremonies typically last about 10 minutes and couples are welcome to bring and read their own vows for a personal touch to the ceremony.
 Witnesses are not required; however you are welcome to bring guests with you.

 There is no waiting period in the State of New Hampshire.